 The largest reduction was in Scope 3 emissions, from 1075 tonnes CO2eq in 2019/2020 to 220 tonnes CO2eq in 2020/2021.
 This was predominantly attributed to the cancellation of all business travel during the Covid-19 pandemic.
-An analysis of the figures best compares the latest results to the data in 2019/2020 since 2020/2021 shows drastic reduction of carbon emission in a large part due to our employees working mostly from home.
-This consequently decreased the energy consumption of the office building and was bolstered by the cancellation of all business travels.
+An analysis of the figures is best compared to 2019/2020 data, since 2020/2021 saw a drastic reduction in carbon emission in large part due to employees working mostly from home.
+This consequently decreased the energy consumption of the office building and was bolstered by the cancellation of all business travel.

-The data for 2021/2022 shows the reduction of overall carbon emission in all Scopes (1, 2, and 3), compared to 2019/2020, with there being reduced commuting to work due to the enforced working from home policy, and less business travel during and immediately after the Covid-19 pandemic, utilising instead virtual conferencing facilities.
+2021/2022 data shows the reduction of overall carbon emission in all Scopes (1, 2, and 3), compared to 2019/2020, which saw a reduction in commuting to work due to the enforced working from home policy, and less business travel during and immediately after the Covid-19 pandemic, utilising virtual conferencing facilities instead.